novillo-cs/lab_06_sorts/directions.md

 ## Directions:

-* Create a file Sorts.java.
+* In Sorts.java.
 You must implement the 3 sorting algortihms that we learned in classs.
 Please do not change the method signatures:

 ```
   public static void bubbleSort(int[] data) { }